Climbing and Canyoneering

 Local rock types, especially sandstone, become weaker when wet.
 Thin, flaky holds should not be trusted.
 Do not climb in damp areas less than 24 hours after rain.
 Remember, afternoon thunderstorms are common July through September.
 Check the weather forecast and be prepared for changing conditions in the area.
 For more information on planning a trip, please prepare carefully and know “The Ropes” Before You Go!

 REMEMBER: Rock climbing is inherently dangerous.
 Poor judgment and bad decisions may cause accidents and fatalities.
-Always remember that your safety is YOUR responsibility— know your abilities, know your equipment and how to use it, and wear a helmet.
+Always remember that your safety is YOUR responsibility— know your abilities, and know your equipment and how to use it.